 - Talk to them.
 They might value the opportunity to discuss something that might be bothering them.
 Letting them know that you are happy for them to talk to you can be a big help.
 You can find advice on supporting friends having difficulties by visiting Student Minds.

-- Make them aware of self-help and online resources which might help them, such as Big White Wall, which you can access using your Heriot-Watt log in.
-Find help resources for a range of issues.
+- Make them aware of self-help and online resources which might help them, such as Togetherall, which you can access using your Heriot-Watt log in.
+Or, they can find help resources for a range of issues.